 8. Make a budget

 You’ll need some sort of investment to start your business, even if it’s just from your own pocket.
 Now is a great time to figure out how much it will cost to set up your freelance business and what your ongoing expenses may look like.
+Use a free budget template to plan your spending and monitor your expenses.

 9. Spread the word